Michael Strigel, President and Executive Director

 Cara Erickson, Marketing and Communications Manager

-With a background in Graphic Design, Cara joined the Aldo Leopold Nature Center October 2013 in a part-time capacity as Designer and Programmer of Exhibits and Digital Curricula.
+With a background in Graphic Design, Cara joined the Aldo Leopold Nature Center in October 2013 in a part-time capacity as Designer and Programmer of Exhibits and Digital Curricula.
 After years of juggling managing a busy café on Madison’s east side, working at ALNC, and maintaining freelance work; she was promoted to Marketing and Communications Manager.
 Born and raised in Dane County, Cara developed a love for nature at an early age.
 She grew up camping, hiking and canoeing throughout Wisconsin and other parts of the country.
-She believes strongly in the power of community with nature and its ability to empower individuals, build relationships, and sustain life.
+She believes strongly in the importance of our communion with nature and its ability to empower individuals, build relationships, heal what ails us, and sustain life.

 Virginia Wiggen, Nature Center Director